-A Private Branch Exchange (PBX) often takes the form of a physical cabinet or box that can sit in an office, and routes incoming and outgoing calls to different phone extensions.
-Consumers are now leapfrogging PBX systems in favour of space saving hosted VoIP Providers which route calls online via the Cloud.
+A Private Branch Exchange (PBX) often takes the form of a physical cabinet or box that sits in an office and routes incoming and outgoing calls to different phone extensions.
+Consumers are now leapfrogging PBX systems in favour of space-saving hosted VoIP Providers which route calls online via the Cloud.

 ISDN - Integrated Services Digital Network

 ISDN first arrived in 1988 and is an abbreviation of Integrated Services Digital Network.
 Traditionally this allows the transmission of speech and data over copper telephone wires.
-An aging, inflexible system, ISDN is being phased out around the world in favour of the scalability and ease-of-use of VoIP phone systems.
-BT (British Telecom) has announced that it will turning off all UK ISDN lines by 2025.
+An ageing and inflexible system, ISDN is being phased out around the world in favour of the scalability and ease-of-use of VoIP phone systems.
+BT (British Telecom) has announced that it will be phasing out all UK ISDN lines by 2025.

 PSTN - Public Switched Telephone Network